bruce-hill/bp/README.md

 ## Performance

-Currently, `bp` is super slow compared to hyper-optimized regex tools like `grep` and `ripgrep`. `bp` is **not** matching regular expressions, so this is not strictly a fair comparison.
-By definition, regular expressions can be implemented using finite state machines, which are very efficient.
-Most regex tools also add the additional restriction that matches must be within a single line. `bp` on the other hand, uses parsing expression grammars, which can match arbitrarily complicated or nested structures, requiring a dynamic call stack and potentially unbounded memory use.
-This makes `bp` patterns much more expressive, but harder to optimize.
-At this point in time, `bp`'s implementation also uses a fairly naive virtual machine written in C, which is not very heavily optimized.
-As a result, `bp` runs quite fast over thousands of lines of code, reasonably fast over tens of thousands of lines of code, and pretty slow over millions of lines of code.
+Currently, `bp`'s speed is comparable to hyper-optimized regex tools like `grep`, `ag`, and `ripgrep` when it comes to simple patterns that begin with string literals, but `bp`'s performance may be noticeably slower for complex patterns on large quantities of text.
+The aforementioned regular expression tools are usually implemented as efficient finite state machines, but `bp` is more expressive and capable of matching arbitrarily nested patterns, which precludes the possibility of using a finite state machine.
+Instead, `bp` uses a fairly simple recursive virtual machine implementation with memoization. `bp` also has a decent amount of overhead because of the metadata used for visualizing and explaining pattern matches, as well as performing string replacements.
+Overall, I would say that `bp` is a great drop-in replacement for common shell scripting tasks, but you may want to keep the other tools around in case you have to search through a truly massive codebase for something complex.

 ## License